nuochenpku/COMEDY/README.md

  - In a break from traditional systems, COMEDY eschews the use of a memory database for storing these insights.
 Instead, it reprocesses and condenses memories from all past interactions, forming a *Compressive Memory*.
 The first part is the **concise events** that have occurred throughout all the conversations, creating a historical narrative that the system can draw upon.
 The second and third parts consist of a **detailed user profile** and the **dynamic relationship changes** between the user and chatbot across sessions, both derived from past conversational events.

-- Finally, COMEDY skillfully integrates this compressive memory into ongoing conversations, enabling contextually memory-enhanced interactions
+- Finally, COMEDY skillfully integrates this compressive memory into ongoing conversations, enabling contextually memory-enhanced interactions.